Employed Social Work

 Good Standing

-• Employment supervisor and BSW or MSW Field instructor must agree that the student’s internship performance will not influence their employment evaluation.
+• Employment supervisor and BSW or MSW Practicum instructor must agree that the student’s practicum performance will not influence their employment evaluation.

-• If a student is approved to complete an ESW and they choose to leave their employment and/or are terminated from their employment position during the current academic year, the Field Education Program will not re-match a student to a new internship mid-academic year.
+• If a student is approved to complete an ESW and they choose to leave their employment and/or are terminated from their employment position during the current academic year, the Practicum Education Program will not re-match a student to a new practicum mid-academic year.
 Students will develop a new Educational Plan to support continuation in the BSW or MSW program.
-[Exceptions to ESW policy may be considered by the Director of Field Education on a case-by-case basis].
+[Exceptions to ESW policy may be considered by the Director of Practicum Education on a case-by-case basis].

 Educational Opportunities